-One of the best ways to spread the buzz about an upcoming event is by using social media.
-With several platforms to leverage, you can get the word out to various segments of your audience where they live online.
+Social media is one of the best ways to spread the buzz about an upcoming event.
+With so many platforms to leverage, you can get the word out to various segments of your audience where they live online.

 To maximize your social media event marketing efforts, however, it pays to put some strategy behind your posts.
-After all, it’s not enough for your followers to see your updates – you want to engage and convert them.
+After all, it’s not enough for your followers to see your updates — you want to engage and convert them, too.

-Here are 12 essential steps to take to promote your event on social media and drive ticket sales.
+Here are 12 more steps you can take to promote your event on social media and drive ticket sales.

 Step 1: Choose your social networks